Lacrymology/states/proftpd/doc/index.rst

 .. warning::

-  FTP is an insecure and crappy protocol, I would never use that.
+  `FTP <https://en.wikipedia.org/wiki/Ftp>`_ is an insecure and crappy protocol, You should never use that.
 Please do not use this state.

 But a client wanted to upload files from a special software used during sports competitions.